The iconic Napa Valley Wine Train has been sold for an undisclosed price by the family of its founder, the late Vince DeDomenico.

 “We are looking at wonderful enhancements of all areas of the train,” he said.
 The company already has a hospitality reservation system, marketing and other operations that it can use with the train, Donoghue said.

 The Napa Valley Wine Train offers a 36-mile round-trip journey from Napa to St. Helena, including fine dining and wine.
 The business owns the tracks, which run along an easement.
 More than 100,000 people ride the train each year.
-As many as 370 people can ride the train during each 3-hour-long journey.
+As many as 370 people can ride the train during each three-hour-long journey.
 Tickets usually start at $124.

 Most recently, the Wine Train was embroiled in a national media controversy over a group of predominately black women who were ordered to leave the train on Aug.
 22 after train staff said other passengers complained of excessively loud talking and disruptive behavior.